noire02qwq/data-analysis-on-DBPs/documents/midterm-pre/presentation_script.md

 # Section 1: Introduction & Objectives

-## Slide 3: Background & DBP Formation (0:45 - 2:30)
+## Slide 3: Background & DBP Formation (0:45 - 1:45)
-"Let's start with the background.
-Disinfection By-products, or DBPs, are a major health concern in water treatment.
-They form when disinfectants react with organic matter, and many are carcinogenic.
-Our goal is to use Deep Learning to predict these formation events in real-time.
+"Disinfection By-products (DBPs) are a critical issue.
+They form when disinfectants react with organic matter.
+We are specifically concerned with **Trihalomethanes (THMs)**, **Haloacetic acids (HAAs)**, and **Haloacetonitriles (HANs)** due to their health risks.
+Our goal is to use Deep Learning for real-time prediction in a simulated drinking water network.
-Chemically, in our alkaline chloramination system, the key reaction starts with ammonia and hypochlorite forming monochloramine.
-These chloramines then react with organic precursors to form intermediates, which eventually oxidize into harmful N-DBPs like Nitrosamines."
+Chemically, chloramines react with organic precursors to generate nitrogenous DBPs (N-DBPs), such as Nitrosamines."

+## Slide 4: Research Gap (1:45 - 2:30)
+"Why do we need this research?
+1.  **Dynamic Conditions**: Traditional mechanistic models struggle with the non-linear dynamics of distribution systems.
+2.  **Limit of Traditional ML**: Even conventional machine learning, like Decision Trees or SVMs, often fails to capture the complex temporal dependencies inherent in our time-series data.
+3.  **Monitoring Limitations**: Lab analysis is slow and expensive.
+4.  **Opportunity**: We have high-frequency sensor data.
+Using Deep Learning enables proactive, real-time control that other methods cannot match."

-## Slide 4: Objectives (2:30 - 3:30)
+## Slide 5: Objectives (2:30 - 3:00)
-"Our study has three primary objectives:
+"Our objectives are:
-1. To evaluate and compare different Deep Learning architectures (MLP, RNN, LSTM, GRU).
+1.  **Development of Deep Learning Models**: Comparing MLP, RNN, LSTM, and GRU.
-2. To analyze the correlations between standard sensor data (like TRC and pH) and DBP formation.
-3. To develop a robust prediction framework that can operate in real-time."
+2.  **Analyze Correlations (in progress)**: Investigating correlations between sensors and DBPs.
+3.  **Develop Prediction Framework (in progress)**: Building a robust system for real-time monitoring."

 # Section 2: Methodology & Experimental Framework

-## Slide 5: System Description (3:30 - 4:15)
+## Slide 6: System Description (3:00 - 3:30)
-"Moving on to our methodology.
-We simulated a Water Distribution System comprising a Disinfection Tank, a Retention Tank for storage, and two pipelines.
-This setup allows us to monitor the chemical evolution of water as it travels through the network."
+"We simulated a Water Distribution System with a Disinfection Tank, Retention Tank, and two Pipelines.
+This allows us to track water quality evolution."

-## Slide 6: Data Acquisition (4:15 - 5:00)
+## Slide 7: Data Acquisition (3:30 - 4:00)
-"We collect high-frequency sensor data at 5-minute intervals.
-Our sensor network covers all key stages.
-We measure core parameters like TRC, pH, and Conductivity, as well as advanced parameters like fDOM and TOC.
-This comprehensive dataset captures the water quality profile throughout the system."
+"We use a comprehensive sensor network measuring core parameters (TRC, pH) and advanced ones (fDOM, TOC) at a 5-minute resolution."

-## Slide 7: Data Preprocessing: Imputation (5:00 - 5:30)
+## Slide 8: Data Preprocessing: Imputation (4:00 - 4:45)
-"Raw data requires careful preprocessing.
-The first challenge is missing values due to alternating sensors.
-Standard mean imputation would reduce the variance and distort the signal.
+"For preprocessing, we first handle missing values.
+Alternating sensors cause 30-minute gaps.
-Instead, we used a stochastic interpolation method.
-We first linearly interpolate between known points and then inject random noise that matches the local variance.
-This preserves the statistical properties of the water quality dynamics."
+As shown in the figure, we use **Stochastic Interpolation**.
+This combines linear interpolation with random noise injection that matches the local variance.
+This approach fills the gaps while preserving the statistical properties of the signal, which is crucial for training robust models."

-## Slide 8: Imputation (Visual) (5:30 - 5:45)
-"This figure demonstrates our imputation method.
-The red points represent the imputed values filling the gaps, maintaining the natural fluctuation of the sensor readings."

-## Slide 9: Data Preprocessing: Time Alignment (5:45 - 6:15)
+## Slide 9: Data Preprocessing: Time Alignment (4:45 - 5:15)
-"The second challenge is hydraulic delay.
-Water takes time to travel from the tanks to the pipelines.
-If we directly correlate timestamps, we get incorrect mappings.
-We solved this by calculating the residence time and shifting the input data series forward.
-This ensures the model learns the transformation of the *same* parcel of water."
+"Next is Time Alignment.
+Water travels **across the stages**.
+We correct for this hydraulic lag by shifting the input series, ensuring our model learns the transformation of the **same batch of water**."

-## Slide 10: Time Alignment (Visual) (6:15 - 6:30)
-"This diagram illustrates the alignment process.
-By shifting the input series (blue) to match the output (orange), we align the peaks and troughs, allowing the model to learn the correct causal relationship."

-## Slide 11: Model Architectures (6:30 - 7:15)
+## Slide 10: Model Architectures (5:15 - 6:00)
-"We explored four neural network architectures:
+"We tested four architectures, visualized here:
-**MLP**: A simple feedforward network as a baseline.
+- **MLP**: A standard feedforward network using flattened historical windows.
-**RNN**: Capable of handling time-series but prone to vanishing gradients.
-**LSTM and GRU**: Advanced recurrent networks with gating mechanisms.
-These are specifically designed to capture long-term dependencies, which is crucial for modeling the slow chemical kinetics in our system."
+- **RNN**: The basic recurrent network for sequences.
+- **LSTM**: Uses gating mechanisms (input, output, forget gates) to capture long-term dependencies.
+- **GRU**: A streamlined variant of LSTM with update and reset gates.
+These recurrent architectures are specifically chosen to handle the temporal nature of our data."

-## Slide 12: Training Process (7:15 - 7:45)
+## Slide 11: Training Process (6:00 - 6:45)
-"Our training process is rigorous.
+"This workflow illustrates our training process.
-We use **Mean Squared Error (MSE)** as the loss function because it penalizes larger errors, which is ideal for regression.
+We rely on **Mean Squared Error (MSE)** as our loss function, as it effectively penalizes large regression errors.
-We use the **Adam optimizer** for fast convergence.
+The **Adam optimizer** is used for its adaptive learning rate properties.
-To prevent overfitting, we employ **Dropout** and **Early Stopping**."
+To prevent overfitting, we employ **Dropout** and **Early Stopping**—monitoring the validation loss and stopping training when it ceases to improve.
+The data is rigorously split into Training, Validation, and Test sets."

-## Slide 13: Training Process (Workflow) (7:45 - 8:00)
-"Here is the complete workflow.
-We split the data into training, validation, and test sets.
-The model is trained on the training set, tuned on the validation set, and finally evaluated on the unseen test set to ensure generalizability."

-## Slide 14: Hyperparameter Optimization (8:00 - 8:45)
+## Slide 12: Hyperparameter Optimization (6:45 - 7:30)
 "Optimizing these models is complex.
-Instead of manual tuning, we used **Bayesian Optimization**.
+We used **Bayesian Optimization**.
-This method builds a probabilistic model of the objective function to intelligently select the next set of hyperparameters to evaluate.
-It balances exploration of new regions and exploitation of known good regions, finding optimal configurations much faster than grid search."
+This method builds a probabilistic model to intelligently select the next set of hyperparameters to evaluate, balancing exploration and exploitation.
+It finds optimal configurations much faster than grid search."

-## Slide 15: Strategy 1: Normalized Rate of Change (8:45 - 9:30)
+## Slide 13: Algorithm Optimizing (Rate of Change) (7:30 - 8:15)
-"To further improve performance, we devised two specific strategies.
+"We optimized our algorithms with two strategies.
-First is the **Normalized Rate of Change Regression**.
+First, the **Normalized Rate of Change**.
-Instead of predicting absolute values, we predict the relative change.
-Since absolute concentrations are dominated by the stable upstream value, predicting the 'Rate' forces the model to focus on the *kinetics* of the reaction occurring within the pipe."
+Absolute concentrations are dominated by the stable upstream value.
+The chemical transformation causes only small deviations.
+By predicting the 'Rate'—the relative change—we force the model to focus on the *kinetics* of the reaction occurring within the pipe, rather than just memorizing the input level."

-## Slide 16: Strategy 2: Decoupled TRC Model (9:30 - 10:15)
-"Second is the **Decoupled TRC Model**.
+## Slide 14: Algorithm Optimizing (Decoupled Model) (8:15 - 9:00)
+"Second, **Decoupled Modeling**.
-Total Residual Chlorine (TRC) is the primary disinfectant and decays rapidly, behaving very differently from stable parameters.
-In a combined model, its accuracy suffers.
+Total Residual Chlorine (TRC) behaves very differently from stable parameters like pH or TOC; it decays rapidly.
+In a combined model, its accuracy often suffers.
-So, we built a dedicated model exclusively for TRC, allowing for specialized tuning, while a second model handles all other parameters."
+We solved this by building a dedicated **TRC Model** exclusively for chlorine, and a separate **Other Parameter Model** for the rest.
+This allows specialized tuning for the most critical parameter."

 # Section 3: Results & Conclusion

-## Slide 17: Performance Metrics (10:15 - 11:30)
+## Slide 15: Performance Metrics (9:00 - 9:45)
-"Here are our results for Pipeline 2.
-We found that the 'Rate' regression strategy (with LSTM) was most effective for predicting TRC.
-However, for stable parameters like pH and TOC, the direct 'Value' regression (with GRU) performed best.
-This highlights that different water quality parameters require different modeling approaches."
+"Our results show that:
+- For TRC, **LSTM with Rate regression** is effective. `Rate` helps capture the decay kinetics.
+- For stable parameters (pH, TOC), **GRU with Value regression** is superior. `Value` works best here as absolute concentrations are stable.
+(Note: MLPHIS was excluded as standard MLP/RNN/LSTM/GRU provided sufficient insight)."

-## Slide 18: Prediction Visualization (11:30 - 12:30)
+## Slide 16: Prediction Visualization (9:45 - 10:15)
-"This plot shows our model predictions versus the actual sensor data.
+"The plots confirm that our best models closely track the actual sensor trends."
-As you can see, the models track the trends very closely for TRC, pH, and TOC, validating the effectiveness of our approach."

-## Slide 19: Conclusion & Future Work (12:30 - 13:30)
+## Slide 17: Conclusion & Future Work (10:15 - 11:15)
-"In conclusion, Deep Learning models, particularly GRU and LSTM, are highly effective for this task.
-The choice of regression strategy—Rate vs. Value—is critical depending on the parameter.
-For future work, we plan to:
-1. Test advanced Transformer models like PatchTST.
-2. Focus on **Interpretability** using tools like SHAP to understand the 'why' behind predictions.
-3. Build a second-stage model to predict actual DBP concentrations."
+"Key Findings:
+1.  **General Fit**: Neural Networks are highly capable of fitting this complex water quality data.
+2.  **Performance**: GRU and LSTM are superior, validating the importance of temporal modeling.
+3.  **Strategy**: The choice of regression target is key—'Rate' for reactive parameters like TRC, 'Value' for stable ones.

+Future Work:
+We will focus on a **Second-Stage Model** to map these predicted water quality references (TRC, pH, TOC) to actual DBP concentrations (THMs, HAAs)."

-## Slide 20: Q&A (13:30 - 15:00)
+## Slide 18: Q&A (11:15 - 15:00)
 "Thank you.
-I am now open to any questions."
+Questions?"